Pull out all the stops: Textual analysis via punctuation sequences

 We show classification results using a one-layer neural network with $2000$ neurons in~\cref{tab:table_nn} using various sets of input vectors (which, contrary to when one uses KL divergence, need not be feature vectors that induce probability distributions).
 We also observe in~\cref{tab:table_nn} that accuracy on the testing set tends to decrease significantly as one increases the number of authors.
 Overall, however, the neural network outperforms our KL divergence-based classification.
-(Recall that, once we specify the number of authors, we use the same document sample with both classifiers to allow a fair comparison.)
 We achieve an accuracy of 62\% when using only $\p{f}^3$ and an accuracy of 72\% when using all feature vectors on a sample of \nbauthors\ authors (i.e., on the entire corpus).
 Interestingly, in some of our experiments, using the features \{$\p{f}^1$, $\p{f}^3$, $\p{f}^4$, $\p{f}^5$\} gives slightly better accuracy than using all features.

 Based on preliminary experiments, our accuracy results in~\cref{tab:table_neighb} and~\cref{tab:table_nn} seem to be robust to (1) different author samples of the same size and (2) different training and testing samples for a given author sample.
 However, the heterogeneity in accuracy across different author samples of the same size is more pronounced than the heterogeneity that we observe from different training and testing samples for a given author sample, as different author samples can sometimes yield significantly different training and testing set sizes (see~\cref{distribution_books}).
 Such heterogeneity across different author samples decreases as one increases the number of authors.